MCRC Visits Marines 250 F/A-18D Hornet at Hanscom Air Force Base

-U.S. Marine Corps Lt.
-Col. Anthony Heiser, an operations officer with Marine Fighter Attack Squadron 112 (VMFA-112), 4th Marine Aircraft Wing, speaks about an F/A-18D Hornet to Recruiting Station Boston officer candidates during Marine Week Boston, Aug.
+U.S. Marines with Marine Fighter Attack Squadron 112 (VMFA-112), 4th Marine Aircraft Wing, celebrate the Marine Corps’ 250th birthday with their F/A-18D Hornet during Marine Week Boston, Aug.
 23, 2025.
-During Marine Week Boston, Marines with Marine Corps Recruiting Command shared Marine Corps traditions with local high schools in honor of the Corps’ 250th birthday.
 Marines stationed across the globe commemorate the 250th anniversary of the Marine Corps, honoring a distinguished legacy of service, sacrifice, and unwavering fidelity to both the nation and fellow Marines.
-(U.S. Marine Corps photo by Sgt.
-Aidan Hekker)
+(U.S. Marine Corps video by Cpl.
+Kenneth Johnson)

 |Date Taken: